mnindrazaka/mnindrazaka-forum/README.md

 The Reducers layer is responsible for providing the business logic and managing the state used by the widgets.
 Unlike the components layer, the reducer layer does not handle UI rendering; instead, it focuses on state management and implementing the necessary functionality.

-The reducer layer adopts a finite state machine approach to enhance state predictability, particularly when dealing with widgets that involve multiple interactive features.
-This methodology helps to organize and manage the state transitions and behaviors of complex widgets, ensuring a more robust and maintainable codebase.
+The reducer layer adopts a [finite state machine](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts/widgets/PostListWidget/PostListWidget.reducer.tsx#L72-L156) to get the next state based on previous state and the action provided by the users.
+This enhance state predictability, particularly when dealing with widgets that involve multiple interactive features.

 ### 3.6.
 Models

 The Models layer plays a crucial role in defining the structure and shape of the data used within the Reducer layer.
-It focuses on establishing clear and consistent data models for entities such as posts and comments.
+It focuses on establishing clear and consistent data models for entities such as [posts](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts/models.ts) and [comments](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/comments/models.ts).

 ### 3.7.
 Repo

 The Repo layer serves as a bridge between the Reducer layer and the data sources used within the application.
 It is responsible for providing data to the Reducer layer, as well as data mutations

-the Repo layer abstracts away the complexity of data retrieval and mutation by interacting with various data sources such as APIs, local storage, and cookies.
+the Repo layer abstracts away the complexity of [data retrieval](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts/repositories.ts#L13-L26) and [mutation](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts/repositories.ts#L28-L41) by interacting with various data sources such as :

+- APIs
+- Local Storage
+- Cookies
+- Mock Data

 By doing so, the Reducer layer can seamlessly access and manipulate data without being concerned with the specific data retrieval mechanisms.

 ## 4. Folder Structure